 Sometimes we will be gathering data for ourselves, sometimes we will have been commissioned to gather it for a third party.
 On occasions where we gather data for a third party we will determine with the third party in advance whether they require access to ‘raw data’ sets – often, the third party will only require ‘aggregate data’, in which case they cannot access any personal data.
 In other instances, the client will require access to the raw data set and in these instances we are a data processor and they are a data controller.
 In any instances where we are collecting data for a third party to use we will make this clear.

-This policy applies to your use of Our Site and other ways in which we gather, process and store data.
-Our Site may contain links to other websites – please note that We have no control over how your data is collected, stored, or used by other websites and We advise you to check the privacy policies of any such websites before providing any data to them.
+This policy applies to your use of our site and other ways in which we gather, process and store data.
+Our site may contain links to other websites – please note that we have no control over how your data is collected, stored, or used by other websites and we advise you to check the privacy policies of any such websites before providing any data to them.

 As a data subject, you have the following rights under the GDPR, which this Policy and Our use of personal data have been designed to uphold:

 - the right to be informed about Our collection and use of personal data;

 - the right of access to the personal data We hold about you;

 - the right to rectification of any personal data We hold about you is inaccurate or incomplete;

 - the right to erasure (often called the ‘right to be forgotten’) – i.e. the right to ask Us to delete any personal data We hold about you – please note that this right is not absolute and only applies in certain circumstances, we give a summary of this below;